dr-diem/Android-playlist-sync/README.md

 # Android-playlist-sync

-The purpose of this script is to synchronise the set of audio files listed in a supplied set of playlist files, from the  device running the script to an Android phone mounted via SSH.
+The purpose of these scripts is to synchronise the set of audio files listed in a supplied (set of) playlist files, from the  device running the script to an Android phone mounted via SSH.
 For speed, the SSH server can be mapped to a wired ADB connection.
 Any format of playlist that lists one file per line and lists each file path with an absolute path will work.

 So far, I have implemented syncing from just one playlist rather than a folder full of them.

+/copy_playlist.sh/
+This script simply copies all files listed in the playlist from the source library to the phone.
+Anything present on the phone will not be deleted.
+This means that, if the playlist is changed over time, anything removed from the playlist will remain on the phone.
+For this reason I also provide the following sync script.

+/sync_playlist.sh/
+This will genuinely sync - i.e. any file not present in the playlist but present on the phone will be deleted.
+Due to a limitation of rsync (the --files-from option does not delete from destination), this script is significantly slower since it needs to generate a temporary local directory with copies of all files in the playlist, then syncs that with the phone.

-USAGE
+USAGE (same for both scripts)

-The script takes two parameters:
+The scripts takes two parameters:

 1. The absolute path to the root folder of the source music library
 2. The name of a playlist file.